-We often say that Green Flash gel polish contains no sensitising monomers or hydroquinone.
+Now you know why we’re so proud of our Green Flash formula containing no sensitising monomers or hydroquinone!
 To find out more about these molecules, check out our detailed blog post on the subject: Green Flash: why is it the real deal?
 You'll find out how they are used in traditional gel polish, how they can damage your health and what we have replaced them with in our Green Flash products.

 Green nail polish that's kind to the planet

 It can be difficult to understand the distinction between vegan and cruelty-free, but the terms are not synonymous.
 In Europe, a law was introduced in 2013 prohibiting cosmetic companies from testing their products on animals.
 This means all cosmetics "made in Europe" are cruelty-free.

 Manucurist has been certified by the Vegan Society, which guarantees that neither our products nor our packaging contain ingredients of animal origin.

 To reduce our environmental impact, we opt to use bio-sourced ingredients wherever possible.
 This means a significant proportion of our ingredients are sourced from plant materials, unlike many conventional polishes which contain ingredients from petrochemicals.

 If you want to find out more about bio-sourced ingredients and the difference between "of natural origin" and "organic", check out our article: What does bio-sourced mean?